anisotropela/Universe-timeline/README.md

 is that it goes all the way back to inflation, 0.000...[31 zeros]..1 seconds after Big Bang.

+Furthermore, where all these calculators calculate the properties for an input _redshift_, `timeline` calculates for an input _age of the Universe_.

-It makes use of Python's [Astropy](http://www.astropy.org), but for the early epochs it "calculates backward" from radation-matter equality, assuming a radiation-dominated Universe during that time.
+`timeline` makes use of Python's [Astropy](http://www.astropy.org), but for the early epochs it "calculates backward" from radation-matter equality, assuming a radiation-dominated Universe during that time.